conradakunga/Blog/_posts/2025-11-11-c-14-net-10-visual-studio-2026-are-released.md

     - .NET
 ---

-After a year in development, the next version of .NET, .NET 10, [is out](https://devblogs.microsoft.com/dotnet/announcing-dotnet-10/).
+After a year in development, the next version of .NET, .NET 10, [is out](https://devblogs.microsoft.com/dotnet/announcing-dotnet-10/), as well as [Visual Studio 2026](https://aka.ms/vs/download).

 This includes: